 SCREENWRITER He has also worked extensively in the development of both film and television projects, including a film chronicling the life of architect Frank Lloyd Wright, and on the screenplay adaptation of the memoir Woody, Cisco & Me.
 His original screenplays include My Italy Story, and the pilot episode for the television series Gotham House.
 He most recently wrote the story Robert Zarinsky for truTV, and the pilot episode for the television series How Did You Meet?
 Or: How I Learned To Stop Worrying and Love My Significant Other!
 He wrote and directed two short films M*O*N*E*Y and No Parking, and also did the screenplay adaptation of the Raymond Carver short story Careful.
 He most recently directed the dance/theatre performance film Much Ado About Cucumbers & Cigars.
-He studied film at New York University, and currently teaches screenwriting at the School of Visual Arts in Manhattan.
+He studied film at New York University.

 CONTACT: Ron Gwiazda, Agent

 ABRAMS ARTISTS AGENCY